Dressed-Asymptotic States and QED Infrared Physics: Example: Quantum Electrodynamics in Coulomb gauge

 \subsection{Construction of the asymptotic states}

 As mentioned in the previous sections, we consider the QED in the Coulomb gauge condition to exclude unphysical states explicitly and discuss gauge invariance later.
-The Coulomb gauge condition naturally appears from the representation of the Poincare group for the massless particle with helicity one particle.
+The Coulomb gauge condition naturally appears from the representation theory of the Poincare group for the massless particle with helicity one particle.
 Now by substituting the expressiions of the photon field Eq.~(\ref{photon field}) and the spinor field Eq.~(\ref{spinorfield}) into the interaction of the QED,

 we obtain almost the same expression of Eq.~(\ref{Vexplicit}) except for there is no tilde.
-In the formalism proposed in the previous sections, we discuss the momentum integration region to derive the asymptotic interaction.
-We claim that the coefficients of $t$ in the exponents in the third line of Eq.~(\ref{Vexplicit}) cannot be ignored because in the photon momentum region $\omega\le 1/\abs{t_{\mathrm{I}/\mathrm{F}}}$, we find
+Following the previous sections, we discuss the momentum integration region to derive the asymptotic interaction.
+We claim that the coefficients of $t$ in the exponents in the third line of Eq.~(\ref{Vexplicit}) cannot be ignored because if $T$ is sufficiently large as $1/T \ll m$, in the photon momentum region $\omega\le 1/T$, we find